-Health behaviors have been discussed as potential pathways through which social isolation can impact health (Hawkley & Cacioppo, 2010; Taylor, 2011; Thoits, 2011).
-For example, friends and family can help individuals start and maintain healthy habits, and they can also provide meaning in life, which can have a positive impact on health behaviors (Thoits, 2011).
+Health behaviors have been discussed as potential pathways through which social isolation can impact health (see Hawkley & Cacioppo, 2010; Thoits, 2011).
+For example, friends and family can help individuals start and maintain healthy habits, and they can also provide meaning in life, which can have a positive impact on health behaviors.
 Socially isolated individuals may thus be at risk for poor health outcomes in part because they are lacking a significant source of modeling of good health behaviors and a sense of purpose related to having close relationships.

-Additionally, loneliness may impair executive control and self-regulation (Hawkley & Cacioppo, 2010), which could have a direct impact on health behaviors such as substance use, physical activity, and eating behavior.
+Additionally, loneliness may impair executive control and self-regulation (see Hawkley & Cacioppo, 2010), which could have a direct impact on health behaviors such as substance use, physical activity, and eating behavior.
 Indeed, social isolation is related to smoking and drinking more (Broman, 1993), and there also appears to be a relationship between loneliness and alcohol abuse (Åkerlind & Hörnquist, 1992).
 In addition to substance use, loneliness is related to obesity.
 Lonely individuals are more likely to be overweight than non-lonely individuals (Lauder, Mummery, Jones, & Caperchione, 2006).
 Furthermore, feeling disconnected can also impair self-control over eating behavior (Baumeister, DeWall, Ciarocco, & Twenge, 2005), and loneliness is predictive of reductions in physical activity (Hawkley, Thisted, & Cacioppo, 2009).

 Sleep is another behavior that may be a potential mechanism through which social isolation can impact health.
-Loneliness is related to poor sleep quality throughout the lifespan (reviewed in Hawkley & Capitanio, 2015), and it is also associated with fatigue and low energy (Hawkley, Preacher, & Cacioppo, 2010; Jaremka, Fagundes, Glaser, et al., 2013).
-Given the importance of sleep for health and mortality (Irwin, 2015), this may be another behavior that may partially explain the social isolation-health association.
+Loneliness is related to poor sleep quality throughout the lifespan, and it is also associated with fatigue and low energy (Hawkley, Preacher, & Cacioppo, 2010).
+Given the importance of sleep for health and mortality, this may be another behavior that may partially explain the social isolation-health association.